avnr/deem/README.md

 The standard `make` utility targets can depend on files in `ar` archives, but not on archives in other formats.
-However, since `ar` is only partially standardized and its archive format is highly implementation dependant, the `deem` utility doesn't manipulate the archive directly, but instead calls the `ar` utility to perform all archive operations.
-This means that:

-- `ar` must be launchabe by the user and its location must be in PATH.
-- The `ar` utility seen by `deem` must be the same or compatible with the `ar` utility that will be used by `make`.
+However, since `ar` is only partially standardized and its archive format is highly implementation dependant, the `deem` utility doesn't manipulate the archive directly, but instead has to call the `ar` utility to perform all archive operations.
+This means that the `ar` utility seen by `deem` must be the same or compatible with the `ar` utility that will be used by `make`.

 Build
 ---